mariuszjanuszko/jagiellonia-football-db/README.md

 The /sql/queries folder contains analytical queries to explore the players database, including:

 	🇵🇱 List of all Polish players

 	👟 Search for ambidextrous players

 	📆 Count of players by contract expiration date

 	🎂 Calculation of players’ age

 	🏆 Player with the longest tenure at the club

+	📥 List of all incoming players

+	💸 Net transfer fee balance

+	🌍 Count of incoming players by nationality

+	👶 List of five youngest incoming players

 ---